PanicStation.org

 What can wait

-• You do not need to write a life story, pick photos, or craft the “right” tone today.
+• You do not need to write a full life story today.

-• You do not need to decide what to say about cause of death or family relationships right now.
+• You do not need to choose photographs, settle the tone, or resolve every family preference now.

 Important reassurance